 I used several layers of medium to heavy pressure to lay down the color quickly over this circle.
 The darkest areas are quite thick and waxy.
 The middle values are less so.
 The highlight has very little color on it.

-Now that the ball is finished, I’ve decided the highlight is too small.
+Once I finished drawing the ball, the highlight seemed too small.
 To make it larger, I need to remove some of the color.

-I began lifting color with tape by pressing short pieces of tape over the highlight and gently lifting the tape.
+I began by pressing short pieces of tape over the highlight and gently lifting the tape.
 Because I put so much color on the paper and used such heavy pressure, I used more than one piece of tape.

 Next, I used a click eraser and worked lightly over all of the highlight.
 I held the eraser like a pencil and moved it in circular strokes over the area I wanted to erase.